clexp/CS50_Final_Project_2024/README.md

 51. docstrings are added to all functions. done
 52. unifying work split over multiple functions. done

+### Design Choices

+#### Finance50 as a framework

+I used to finance 50 project as a framework.
+I knew the majority of the material would be changed, but I knew had a system that worked.
+I could change one little bit at a time and prove each little step worked.
+They saved a lot of time from building from scratch.
+The majority of the app is fully changed.
+There are some code snippets that are similar.

+#### Flask

+I did think for a little while about using Django.
+I don't know Django very well but it seems like it's a complete content management system.
+I've already learnt some flash and felt I'm trying to build a webpage rather than learn how to use a content management system.
+I stayed with flask.

+Flask also taught me a lot about sessions, database connections and keeping things secure.
+While a lot of these while 'best practice' comments from AI bots, they all referred to best practice within flask.
+This was a good exercise in learning about security and data hygeine.
+It also made me realize that people have met and solved the same problems I was solving, leaving their tools for me to use.

+#### SQLite

+I have used at the types of EQR before the Eskimo light is entirely for a project of this size.
+I had to remove some of the CS5 SQL code and do some practice exercises on using proper rescuer light to type SQL.
+I learnt a huge amount about how you can layout and frame SQL Queries and even about SQL scripting.
+SQL is a well established well developed framework for handling databases.
+I'm not surprised that there are careers in being a database admin?

+#### Jinja

+Jinja or more specifically Jinja2 was always going to be the right tool for this.
+It's pretty simple and straightforward and makes a lot of sense.

+#### One database per user

+I have a database for each user.
+This is a design choice.
+It makes the project more complex but I think it is a good choice.
+It allows me to have a test set for each user.
+More specifically if I had a higher number of users each of which have a higher number of notes and tags this division allows the memory demands to be much lower also provides me an opportunity in the future to create database export and import functions.

+#### Split tags and notes tables, with an appearances table

+I have a tags table and a notes table.
+I have an appearances table.
+The appearances table is used to link a note to a tag.
+The appearances table allows for multiple tags to be linked to a note.
+The appearances table allows for multiple notes to be linked to a tag.
+The appearances table allows for the quick lookup of all the notes linked to a tag.

+I learnt a lot about database design and normalisation, particularly with reference to first normal form, second normal form, and third normal form.
+Splitting the tags and notes tables and having an appearances table is a design that allows for high performance.

+There is a cost to this design.
+It is more complex to set up.
+It is more complex to use.
+Removing a tag from a note requires a delete from the appearances table.
+Adding a tag to a note requires an insert into the appearances table.
+This needs to be implemented cleanly.

+#### Flash Cards

+I used the SQLoxide library to parse the SQL and extract the tokens.
+I then used the python 'random' library to shuffle the cards and select them.
+A memorisation support system is part of the key value proposition of this project.
+At the moment it is very simple.
+It selects a random card and shows the question.
+If you get it right the same card is shown again.
+If you get it wrong another card is shown.

+In the future I would like to add a spaced repetition system.
+And possibly a calendar based repetition system, repeating notes on a particular date.
+I would like to generative AI to make the flash cards feel like first viewing the question and then seeing the answer.

 ### files

 #### **pycache**